stevemacn/service-learning-course/syllabus.md

 * Problem identification: identify a problem of social / cultural relevance.
 * Problem deconstruction: determine the components that make up the problem.
-* Proposal writing: summarize the problem, the solution, and create a timeline.
+* Proposal writing: summarize the problem, motivate the solution, and explain the solution.
-* Develop a project: keep to a timeline, recruit supporters, market the project.
+* Agile Development: establish goals, timelines, and incremental deliverables.
+* Data-driven Goals: direct and redirect goals through data collection and analysis.
+* Community Development: organize a community around a product, idea, or team.
-* Organize a team:
+* Organize a team: establish an organizational structure for your team, implement it, and update it when necessary.
-* Social impact:
-* Critical evaluation: provide constructive, actionable feedback for other teams and teammates.
+* Critical Evaluation: provide constructive, actionable feedback for other teams and teammates.
+* Role Identification: identify the roles that exist in different types of companies.
+* Social Impact: see first hand how work that you do affects those around you.

 ### Grading 1610/3210